thycotic/ss-docs/secret-launchers/built-in-launcher-types/index.md

 # Built-In Launcher Types

-SS launchers, also called protocol handlers, come in three primary types:
+SS launchers, supported by protocol handlers, come in three primary types:

 - **Remote Desktop:** Launches a Windows Remote Desktop session and automatically authenticates the user to the machine.